chucklehound/dream-marketing-v1/src/content/posts/The Great Sales Stack Split - Why 2025 Changes Everything.md

 draft: ""
 ---

-In 2024, the average Series B startup spent $125,000 per year on sales automation tools.
-They deployed Apollo or Outreach, integrated it with LinkedIn Sales Navigator, and hired SDRs to personalize messages at scale.
+In 2024, the average Series B startup spent over $100k on sales automation tools.
+They deployed Apollo or Outreach, integrated it with LinkedIn Sales Navigator, and "hired" AI SDRs to personalize messages at scale.
 It was expensive, generic, and increasingly ineffective.

 But something remarkable is happening.
 At Dream, our FMCG customers are achieving 23% response rates from cold outreach \- numbers that would have been unthinkable just twelve months ago.
 These aren't tech companies either; they're challenger brands reaching out to retailers, hotels, and distributors that rarely appear on LinkedIn.